iuseruby/hyperuser/README.md

 pro commands for block game

 # Connection
-No installation required as this repository is to contain the source code
+Type `node .` in terminal

-- Type `/connect PLACEHOLDER:3000` in Minecraft Bedrock chat panel
+- Type `/connect 0.0.0.0:3000` in Minecraft Bedrock chat panel
 - Make sure to turn off General > "Require Encrypted Websocket" in the Settings
 - When connected, a text "[hyperuser] Connection established" should appear